Bilkent-CTAR-Lab/DNN-for-Deletion-Channel/README.md

 # Introduction
-This is the GitHub repository for the paper "A Deep Learning-Based Decoder for Concatenated Coding over Deletion Channels," which has been accepted for presentation at the IEEE International Conference on Communications in June 2024.
+This is the GitHub repository for the paper "A Deep Learning Based Decoder for Concatenated Coding over Deletion Channels," which has been accepted for presentation at the IEEE International Conference on Communications in June 2024.
 The paper is authored by E. Uras Kargı and Tolga M. Duman.